vbezhenar/vbezhenar.github.io/_articles/start-typescript-node-project.md

 ## Add and configure TypeScript

-We'll use TypeScript 5.0 because as of 2023-07-03, typescript-eslint is not compatible with TypeScript 5.1.

 [`@tsconfig/node18`](https://www.npmjs.com/package/@tsconfig/node18) is a tiny package which provides some default values for tsconfig to extend from.
 It's [recommended](https://www.typescriptlang.org/tsconfig#target) by typescript